Staff augmentation is the new wonder child of the tech industry.

-There are numerous ways that remote staff augmentation can help IT companies.
-Here’s some of the top reasons:
+There are numerous ways that staff augmentation can help IT companies.
+Here are some of the top reasons:

 - Build Dynamic, Specialized Teams: Depending on your projects, you may need employees with unique skill sets.
 With remote staff augmentation, you can build teams with specific talents and goals in mind.